We offer a selection of Accredited Marine Animal Courses designed to improve prospects working with marine animals in a variety of roles.

 If you haven't spent time working in a marine environment, it is worth gaining some hands-on experience as this is useful for your CV and will also give you a valuable insight into what this sort of work involves.

-Animal Jobs Direct offers practical training as part of our Marine Animal Rescue Diploma course.
+Animal Jobs Direct offers practical training as part of our Marine Animal Rescue, Marine Biology, Marine Zoology and Marine Conservation Diploma courses.

 Marine Biologists work mainly with sea plants and animals.
 Freshwater Biologists work on rivers or lakes or for environmental agencies researching issues such as pollution concerns and depleted fish stocks resulting from over fishing.
 Marine Biologists may spend much time working on ships or boats after which they are required to analyse their findings and write reports.